demether-xyz/demether-ethereum/README.md

 - Upgradeable contracts with access control
 - Integration with established protocols (frxETH, EigenLayer)
 - Cross-chain message verification and security measures
+- Regular security audits and open-source code for community review
+- Timelocks and multisig controls on critical protocol functions